ocd-scm/ocd-meta/README.md

 Using those to simple primatives gives:

- * Containers with tags that match your git tags that can be moved into environmnets by pushing single line changs to yaml files.
+ * Containers with tags that match your git tags that can be moved into environments by git push / PR merge of single line changs to yaml files.
  * History of the deployed versions of applications with the ability to rollback to prior versions.
  * History of the configuration within each environment with the ability to rollback to prior versions.